Interpol busts international pedophilia ring | DW | 23.05.2019

 Dark web sites cannot be found via search engines, and access requires typing in the specific URL address.

 Police said 50 children were rescued, with around 100 more suspected of having suffered abuse.
+The youngest boy was just 15 months old.
 Police are working to identify the victims.

 "Operation Blackwrist sends a clear message to those abusing children, producing child sexual exploitation material and sharing the images online: We see you, and you will be brought to justice," Interpol Secretary-General Jürgen Stock said in a statement.